briguy202/grunt-vault/README.md

 ### Options

-#### options.jcr_cq_nodes
+#### options.removal_nodes
 Type: `Array[]`
 Default value: `[]`

-An array containing the list of jcr: or cq: attributes that will be removed from the content.
-For example, specifying `['lastModified', 'lastModifiedBy']` in the array will remove all instances of jcr:lastModified and jcr:lastModifiedBy from the vaulted content.
+An array containing the list of attributes that will be removed from the content.
+For example, specifying `['lastModified', 'lastModifiedBy', 'dam:sha1']` in the array will remove all instances of jcr:lastModified, jcr:lastModifiedBy, and dam:sha1 from the vaulted content.
 This is useful for removing attributes that change frequently, causing noisy diffs whenever content is vaulted and placed in source control.

 #### options.replacements
 Type: `Array[]`